 All interest income (from both Zambian and non-Zambian sources) of a Zambian resident company is subject to CIT as a separate source.

 In the case of interest income from a Zambian source, the taxable amount for the recipient company is inclusive of the WHT deducted at source on the payment of the interest.
-The WHT is available as a credit for offset against the final CIT liability of the recipient Zambian resident company.
+The WHT paid at source is available as a credit for offset against the final CIT liability of the recipient Zambian resident company.

-Zambian-source royalty income (which is very widely defined for these tax purposes) of a Zambian resident company is subject to CIT as a separate source, together with premiums or any like consideration for the use of any Zambian property.
+Zambian-source royalty income (which is very widely defined for these tax purposes) of a Zambian resident company is subject to CIT as a separate source, together with premiums or any like consideration for the right to use of any Zambian property.

 The taxable amount for the recipient company is inclusive of the WHT deducted at source on the payment of the royalty.
 The WHT is available as a credit for offset against the CIT liability of the Zambian resident recipient company.

 Effective 1 January 2023, the term royalty has been expanded to include rent of software for income tax purposes.

 Where a business is carried on in partnership, the income to which each partner is entitled in a period is ascertained under the Zambian income tax rules, and each partner is assessed and charged separately.
 Accordingly, a partnership is broadly transparent for Zambian income tax purposes.

 Unrealised gains are not taxable, and, similarly, unrealised losses are not tax deductible.

 Foreign exchange gains are only taxable to the extent that they are not of a nature, and will be taxed when they are realised.
 Foreign exchange losses are only deductible to the extent that they are not of a capital nature and have been realised.
 By exception, foreign exchange losses of a capital nature incurred on borrowings used for the building and construction of an industrial or commercial building are deductible.

 Other sources of income that are taxed under separate sources include income from hedging and investing activities.